kkanzaki07/day2/README.md

-# day2
+# Day 2
-Day 2 of using Customtkinter
+A simple calculator